Ingest gridded products such as ice velocity into OGGM#

 If you want more velocity products, feel free to open a new topic on the OGGM issue tracker!

-this will download severals large datasets depending on your connection, it might take some time
+this will download several large datasets depending on your connection, it might take some time

 # attention downloads data!!!